sharma-pradyumn/lottery/README.md

 # lottery
-API for a lottery draw
+Flask API for a lottery draw.
+It uses Flask SQLAlchemy for database.

 Details: